raformatico/Gameoff2020/README.md

 # Gameoff2020
 A game made for the 2020 Github GameOff Jam based on the theme "MOONSHOT" using Godot 3.2.3.
 But finally we couldn't make it and we published it a little bit later.
+See a sample gameplay [here](https://www.youtube.com/watch?v=39_0xB2Q4vc)

 ![](assets/Images/Header.png)